AlexWendland/public-note/OMSCS/CS6200/Week 1 - Dynamic Programming.md

 ---
 # Week 1 - Dynamic Programming

-[[Dynamic programming]] is a method to speed up [[Recursion|recursion]] especially when the recursive algorithm computes the same step multiple times.
+[[Dynamic Programming|Dynamic programming]] is a method to speed up [[Recursion|recursion]] especially when the recursive algorithm computes the same step multiple times.

 > [!example] [[Fibonacci sequence]] by [[Recursion|recursion]]
 >